Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Parasitic Dispersive Couplings and Qubit Dephasing

-In summary, both $\chi_b$ and $\chi_a$ enter through the general law~\eqref{eq:Cq_general}, but with distinct photon statistics and dynamical regimes.
-Engineering small residual couplings ensures that visibility is limited only during the short Ramsey window, while the probe amplitude $\alpha$ can be used as a controlled resource to optimize sensitivity without incurring unnecessary readout dephasing.
+All parasitic pathways enter through the unified coherence laws in Eqs.~\eqref{eq:Cq_general}-\eqref{eq:Cq_echo}, with distinct photon statistics for the probe and thermal modes.
+Engineering small $\chi_b$ and $\chi_a$ ensures that the qubit maintains high visibility during the brief Ramsey readout, while the probe amplitude $|\alpha|$ and the cross-Kerr interaction remain free parameters for optimizing thermometric sensitivity.
+Echo sequences can be used to suppress quasi-static probe-induced fluctuations arising from the high-$Q$ probe cavity.